-The results and findings of the audits conducted by the Corporate Audit Department are promptly delivered to each Director in the form of audit report.
-Findings are addressed and improvements are reported by each Director in charge.
-Also, to President, regularly a detailed explanation report is provided and regularly a discussion at the management meeting is made. < Audit & Supervisory Board Members>
+The results and findings of the audits conducted by the Corporate Audit Department are reported to the President in the form of an audit report to each Director in charge and other Directors concerned.
+The President regularly receives a detailed explanation of the status of audit practice from the Corporate Audit Department.
+Audit results are also reported regularly from the Corporate Audit Department to the management meeting attended by Inside Directors for discussion on management issues, etc.

+< Audit & Supervisory Board Members>

-Audit & Supervisory Board regularly holds a regular meeting for exchange of opinions with the Corporate Audit Department to understand the current internal issues and to determine the need for any on-site audit by Audit & Supervisory Board Members as appropriate.
-The results of the internal audit conducted by the Corporate Audit Department and the improvement status of audit findings are reported to the Audit & Supervisory Board Members on a timely basis.
-With the assistance of the dedicated support staff, Audit & Supervisory Board also collects information from internal departments and conducts any necessary interviews.
+The audit report addressed to the President is also delivered simultaneously to full-time Audit & Supervisory Board Members.
+The Audit & Supervisory Board regularly receives reports from the Corporate Audit Department on audit policy, audit plan, and audit results and exchanges opinions to understand internal issues and to determine the need for any on-site audit by Audit & Supervisory Board Members on a timely basis.
+With the assistance of the dedicated support staff under the instructions of Audit & Supervisory Board Members, the Audit & Supervisory Board also collects information from internal departments and conducts any necessary interviews etc..